 We do not have any products that have gained regulatory approval.
 Currently, our lead clinical stage candidate is THIO.
 As a result, our business is dependent on our ability to successfully complete clinical development of, obtain regulatory approval for, and, if approved, successfully commercialize THIO in a timely manner.
-We cannot commercialize THIO in the United States without first obtaining regulatory approval from the FDA; similarly, we cannot commercial sale of the United States without obtaining regulatory approval for equipment of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
+We cannot commercialize THIO in the United States without first obtaining regulatory approval from the FDA; similarly, we cannot commercialize THIO outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
 Before obtaining regulatory approvals for the commercial sale of THIO for a target indication, we must demonstrate with substantial evidence gathered in preclinical studies and clinical trials, generally including two adequate and well-controlled clinical trials, and, with respect to approval in the United States, to the satisfaction of the FDA, that THIO is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
-Even if we were to successfully obtain approval of THIO from the FDA and comparable foreign regulatory authorities, any approval study or risk management requirements.
-If we are unable to obtain regulatory approval for THIO in one or more jurisdictions, or may approval contains significant limitations, we may not be able to obtain sufficient funding or generate sufficient revenue to continue the development of any other candidate that we may in-license, develop or acquire in the future.
-Furthermore, even if we obtain regulatory approval for THIO, we will still need to develop a commercial organization, establish commercially viable pricing and obtain approval for adequate reimbursement from third-party and government payors.
-If we are unable to successfully commercial organization, establish commercially viable or acquire in the future.
-Furthermore, even if we obtain regulatory approval for
+Even if we were to successfully obtain approval of THIO from the FDA and comparable foreign regulatory authorities, any approval toris regulatory any or significant limitations related to use restrictions for specified age groups, warnings, precautions or contraindications, or may be subject to burdensome post-approval study or risk management requirements.
+If we are unable to obtain regulatory approval for THIO in one or more jurisdictions, or any approval contains significant limitations, we may not be able to obtain sufficient funding or generate sufficient revenue to continue the develop a commercial organization, establish commercially viable pricing and obtain approval for adequate reimbursement from third-party and government payors.
+If we are unable to successfully commercialize THIO, we will still need to earn sufficient revenue to continue our business.